View courses in

 SDM OD 522: Oral Diagnosis and Radiology II

-The goals of this course are to present the advanced imaging techniques including extraoral imaging, panoramic imaging and digital imaging.
+This course presents advanced imaging techniques including extraoral imaging, panoramic imaging and digital imaging.
 Lectures and case presentations will prepare the students to analyze radiographs and be proficient in interpretation of caries, periodontal disease and periapical pathology.
 The students will also gain knowledge of the radiographic features of various jaw diseases including cysts, tumors, fibro-osseous lesions, systemic disease, infections and developmental diseases affecting the oral tissues.

 SDM OS 520: General Medicine and Dental Correlations